-Science of Religion has been taught at the Faculty of Theology since its inception.
+Religion Studies has been taught at the Faculty of Theology and Religion since its inception.
 Together with Philosophy of Religion, it formed part of the original group of subjects which were presented from 1917.
 The first lecturer was Rev E Macmillan (Presbyterian).

 The Department (along with the Faculty) divided into two ecclesiastical parts in 1938, namely the Nederduitsch Hervormde Kerk van Afrika and the Nederduitsch Gereformeerde Kerk (later “NG Kerk”).